About this leaflet

 Produced by the Royal College of Psychiatrists' Public Education

-User & Carer input: Members of the RCPsych Service User
+User & Carer input: Service User and carer representatives

 This leaflet reflects the best available evidence available at